Malbork – town defensive walls

 History

-The city fortifications of Malbork were created along with the construction of the castle complex from the fourth quarter of the 13th century, after receiving town charter in 1276 from the Land Master Konrad von Thierberg.
+The city fortifications of Malbork were created along with the construction of the castle complex from the fourth quarter of the 13th century, after receiving town charter in 1276 or 1286 from the Land Master Konrad von Thierberg.
 Originally, it consisted of wood and earth fortifications, transformed in the fourteenth century into brick structures on a stone foundation.
 The reconstruction of the town’s fortifications and the increase in its importance was certainly related to the decision to move the seat of the Grand Master from Venice to Malbork in 1309.

 In 1410, after the defeat of the order at Grunwald, the town and the castle were besieged by the Polish-Lithuanian army led by King Władysław Jagiełło.
 Just before the siege, on the order of Grand Master Henry von Plauen, the town buildings which could provide support for the attackers were destroyed, but this did not stop Polish army from capturing the town on the second day after arriving at Malbork.
 The fights for the castle itself, despite almost two-month-long attempts to conquer it, turned out to be ineffective, so the captured town had to be abandoned.